pandeyutsav/CreditCardSpendingAnalysis/README.md

 # CreditCardSpendingAnalysis
-This project performs exploratory data analysis (EDA) on credit card spending using Python.
-It uncovers consumer behavior and transaction trends, visualizing key insights on spending patterns, merchant categories, and transaction types, providing actionable data for analysis.

 Exploratory Data Analysis (EDA) on credit card spending habits using Python, featuring various visualizations including bar plots, pie charts, line plots, and word clouds to uncover spending patterns and trends.

+**Introduction**
-Introduction The goal of this project is to gain insights into customer credit card spending behavior using EDA.
+The goal of this project is to gain insights into customer credit card spending behavior using EDA.
 We use Python and visualization libraries to explore relationships between factors like gender, card type, spending amount, expenditure type, and more.
 The analysis helps understand key trends and differences in spending habits.

+**Dataset Overview**
-Dataset Overview The dataset includes records of transactions from multiple customers.
+The dataset includes records of transactions from multiple customers.
 Key columns include:

 Date: The date of each transaction